Leaving Finland to move abroad

 If you are a foreign citizen and leave Finland to live abroad permanently, you will become a Finnish tax nonresident from the day of your move.
 If, on the other hand, your stay is only temporary, your taxation in Finland will remain unaffected.

 Factors other than the duration of your stay may affect your taxation in Finland when you leave Finland.
-Select instructions from the list below that apply to your situation.

 Moving away from Finland — other pages